wizzlern/drupal8-dev-training/README.md

-Wizzlern Pegi module
+*Wizzlern Module Development excercises and examples.*

-  This module is part of the Wizzlern Drupal 8 module development training.
+This is part of the Wizzlern Drupal 8 module development training.
   See wizzlern.nl/training/drupal-8-module-development

   This module assumes the following: